My top tips for visiting wedding fairs...

 As with so many things involved with wedding planning, you may not have any experience of going to wedding fairs before or know what to expect.
 With that in mind, I've put together a few top tips to help you get the most out of going to wedding fairs.

 Scroll to the end to see a selection of images I've taken at recent fairs and see which ones I will be at this spring!*

 There are so many wedding fairs out there now you are spoilt for choice, but it also means you can find the perfect one for you.

-There are the large national and regional fairs such as The National Wedding Show or Bride - these are usually large events, which may be great for giving you lots of choice, or may be a little overwhelming.
+There are the large national and regional fairs such as The National Wedding Show or Bride - these are usually big events, are great for giving you lots of choice, or may be a little overwhelming.

 Or many wedding venues hold open days.
 This can be a great opportunity to look round your ideal wedding venue, see it beautifully dressed and chat to suppliers who have worked with them before.

 Whatever you choose, don't be afraid to give a few wedding fairs a go!

 This one may sound a little cheesy, but make your own wedding specific email address.
 Nothing fancy, something like firstname.lastname@example.org or email@example.com - make sure it's not something you're embarrassed to give out to wedding suppliers!
 Having a special email for all things wedding related means that you can both have access to the inbox, everything is all in one place, and you can just archive it after your wedding so you don't have to worry about special offers on wedding cake emails coming through 6 months after your big day.

 Sometimes suppliers will have special offers, discounts or competitions running at a wedding fair.
 Leave your name and email address to get access to these offers which might save you a few quid in your budget (maybe add it to the honeymoon pot?).
 Having said this, don't feel pressured to buy anything on the day if you're not 100% sure.
 Most wedding fairs today don't have too much of the hard sell, but it's OK to go home and think about something before getting your credit card out.